ksator/event_driven_automation_with_a_TIG_stack/README.md

 Grafana is configured to send a webhook notification (HTTP POST with a JSON body) to SaltStack when one of the spine has less than 4 BGP sessions established.
 SaltStack is configured to manage automatically tickets on Request Tracker.

 The BGP session between the spine vMX1 and the leaf vMX5 is not anymore established.
+So the number of established BGP session on vMX1 is now 3 and the number of established BGP session on vMX5 is now 2
+So Grafana is altering (so it sent a webhook notification to SaltStack)
 ![BGP-issue-vMX1-vMX5.png](resources/BGP-issue-vMX1-vMX5.png)
 ![BGP-alert-vMX1-vMX5.png](resources/BGP-alert-vMX1-vMX5.png)